-First, you will need to set the proper settings to allow Windows Explorer to connect to the FTP server.
+To use FTP, you first need to set the proper settings to allow Windows Explorer to connect to the FTP server.

 Note: FTP is only available to Admins and Power Users, and for Office, Business, and Enterprise plans.

 - Open "Control Panel" via your start menu and double click on Internet Options.